:::: One-line Brief//

 :::: Inspiration from Nature//

 A Lamprey (Petromyzontiformes) has neurons in its spine that help it adapt to the direction and the force of water currents.

 Technological advancement in Arts is still significantly smaller than in everyday utility.
 Not too long ago, we had to carry a feature phone, mp3 player, digital camera and storage disk, etc. but now a smartphone suffices.
 In fine arts, there is still a large set of brushes with varying forms and sizes.
 Technically, they may vary in their toe, bristle, belly, heel, and handle.
 We need a single brush that can adapt to the changing nature of strokes.

 Significant technological milestones have been achieved stylus industry.
-Apple pencil for instance, features fast and precise sensors for tilt and pressure.
+Apple pencil, for instance, features fast and precise sensors for tilt and pressure.
 But such technologies one way or another, depending upon the surface on which they draw.
 A fine artist should not be restricted by the nature of a canvas.
-The texture of a canvas alone, is an important part of the artwork.
-A brush must not be connected to a surface but instead be receptive to the sensory input of hand.
+The texture of a canvas alone is an important part of the artwork.
+A brush must not be connected to a surface but instead be receptive to the sensory input of the hand.
 It should function as an extension of a hand (and mind).

 Paintbrush senses the gestures of a hand holding it (firmness of the grip and its distance from bristle etc.) and changes its characteristics (breadth and stiffness of the fibers etc.) to achieve the intended stroke.